Ylevran/nand2tetris_Jack-Compiler_Julia/README.md

 1) A VM Translator from vm files to assembly in Julia language.

-2) A Jack Compiler from jack files to vm files in Julia language.
+2) A Jack Compiler from jack files to vm files in Julia language (with first version from jack to xml files).

 3) A Game in Jack language: Circle Snake.